 Resolution – Important

-Color Display Quality – Usually not that important and this is the thing that drives Monitor prices up the most.
+Color Display Quality – Usually not that important (for animation) and this is the thing that drives Monitor prices up the most.
 But do read on:

 Yes, you should get a Monitor that is large enough, or even two and more Monitors, so your Software User Interface, Viewport and previews and potential Image/Video References fit neatly without you having to change between different windows all the time.